matecat/xliff-parser/docs/replaceTranslation.md

 Please note that the `<target>` will be placed:

-- just BEFORE its corresponding closing `</source>` for xliff 1.* files
+- just BEFORE its corresponding closing `</trans-unit>` for xliff 1.* files
 - just BEFORE its corresponding closing `</segment>` for xliff 2.* files

-Take a look at this example.
+Take a look at this example taken from a xliff 2.0 file.

-This is the original `unit` (excerpt form taken from a xliff 2.0 file):
+This is the original `unit`:

 ```xml
 <unit id="tu1">